qhxiv/qr-code-component-main/README.md

 ### Useful resources

-- [F8 Official](https://fullstack.edu.vn/) - I have learned HTML & CSS from this site, but it have Vietnamese only.
+- [F8 Official](https://fullstack.edu.vn/) - I have learned HTML & CSS from this site, but the tutorial videos are in Vietnamese.

 ## Author